bu-cisl/LCNF/README.md

 --output:  save reconstructed image

 ## Trained models
-To use our trained model, first download models (https://drive.google.com/drive/folders/1zIBaYvLkABGXDJFIzgbtJoXavZIBUmAU?usp=sharing), then change the --model name when run the inference_LCNF.py
+To use our trained models, first download models (https://drive.google.com/drive/folders/1zIBaYvLkABGXDJFIzgbtJoXavZIBUmAU?usp=sharing), then change the --model name to the trained models when running the inference_LCNF.py

 To request more data, please contact the author: Hao Wang, wanghao6@bu.edu